 Take the 2018 Community Survey.

 One of the most important tools of the Community Assessment is the Community Opinion Survey.
-This survey will be mailed to a random sample of Chatham County residents in February.
-If you are one of the residents who receives this survey, please take the time to respond.
-We want to hear from you, and your response ensures that your community and your voice are included.
+This survey was mailed to a random sample of Chatham County residents in February, and volunteers went door-to-door to follow up with those who had not responded in March in April.

 Participate in a Focus Group.
 Join a Conversation.